Colton Cowser: Minor leagues

-Opening the 2023 season, Cowser returned to Norfolk.
-In 56 games for the Tides, he hit .330/.459/.537 with 10 home runs and 40 RBI.
+Major leagues

 On July 5, 2023, Cowser was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day in a 6–3 victory over the New York Yankees.
 In the 6th inning of the contest, Cowser recorded his first major league hit, an RBI single off reliever Nick Ramirez.
 He spent the remainder of the campaign with the Tides after being optioned for a second time on September 3 when Aaron Hicks was reinstated from the injured list.
 Cowser received the Most Valuable Player (MVP) Award at the Triple-A National Championship Game won by the Tides over the Oklahoma City Dodgers 7-6 on September 30.
 He went 2-for-4 with a two-out grand slam to center in the 7th inning.
 With the Orioles, he batted .115/.286/.148 with no home runs and four RBI in 61 at–bats over 26 games.

 In 2024, Cowser made the Orioles' Opening Day roster.
+He played primarily left field alongside center field and left field.
 He drove in four runs in the first multi-RBI game of his MLB career in a 7-1 win over the Boston Red Sox on April 9.
 He had another four-RBI performance when he hit the first two home runs of his MLB career in a ten-inning 9-4 victory over the same opponent two nights later on April 11.
 He had a total of ten RBI during the three-game sweep of the Red Sox at Fenway Park.
 In 153 games for the Orioles, Cowser slashed .242/.321/.447 with 24 home runs and 69 RBI.
-For his performance, Cowser places 2nd in American League Rookie of the Year voting, losing to New York Yankees starting pitcher Luis Gil by 5 points, the second closest vote in awards history.
+Cowser placed second in American League Rookie of the Year voting, losing to New York Yankees starting pitcher Luis Gil by five points, the second closest vote in awards history.